-The list of wars in which they participated and had medals awarded is impressive and include:
+The list of wars in which the men of the EPF participated and had medals awarded is impressive and include:

 - 1st Afghan War 1839-1842